W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 ::: details Commentary
 (para 3–4) The sin that we are most guilty of, which ultimately is the source of all our guilt, is the sin of our belief in a separation from God… This is roughly the same as what the Churches have taught as “original sin”.
 The description in the third chapter of Genesis gives a perfect account of how the ego was born.
 (Wapnick, A.T.G., p.39.)

 (6–9) The world was comfortably asleep, dreaming its dream of separation, individuality and specialness.
 Suddenly, like a telephone ringing outside the dream, Jesus appeared.
 His very presence stated the following: this world of time and space is a dream that in truth is already over; it is possible to awaken from this dream by listening to my words and following my example; and the many gods you believe in are not true because the real God is One of total Oneness and Love.
-(Wapnick, A.A.C., p.209.)
+(Wapnick, AAC, p.209.)
 :::
 {% endif %}